10 riders minimum / 24 riders maximum.*

 An incredible seven day adventure!

 60-100 miles per day, from point to point in breathtaking Southern Utah.

-Take in the amazing sites around Zion, Bryce and Capitol Reef National Parks,
+Take in the amazing sites of Zion, Bryce and Capitol Reef National Parks,

 Grand-Staircase Escalante and Cedar Breaks National Monuments, and more!

 Each route is a challenging adventure with awe-inspiring scenery.

 2019 Entry Fees: Private Room – $2199; Shared Room – $1699.
 Includes seven unforgettable days of cycling, eight nights hotel accommodations (breakfast sometimes included), roomy gear bag to pack all your belongings, gear transport, support vehicles providing drinks, snacks and lunch along the route.
 Entry fee increases $100 July 31st and closes August 31st.